As an Amazon Associate I earn from qualifying purchases, at no extra cost to you. See my disclosure policy here.

 In the past, I have found Coastal Cheddar at Costco.
 I’m sure many specialty stores carry it, too.
 And, if you find it at a store, drop it in the comments, so others know where to get it.

-Trader Joe’s carries their own brand of English Coastal Cheddar which is also aged 15 months.
+Trader Joe’s carries their brand of English Coastal Cheddar, which is also aged 15 months.

-My next favorite cheddar for baked macaroni and cheese is Extra Sharp White by Tillamook or Vermont White Cheddar.
+My next favorite cheese for making baked macaroni and cheese is Extra Sharp White by Tillamook or Vermont White Cheddar.

 If you want to go the extra mile, pair the white cheddar with Gruyere cheese.
 Gruyere (pronounced groo-YAIR) is a hard white, smooth melting Swiss cheese.
 It has a delightfully nutty, spicy, full flavor that pairs well with cheddar.

 When melted, this cheese duo provides the white cheddar mac and cheese sauce with amazing flavor.

 Best Pasta for Baked Mac and Cheese

 About the pasta.
-My favorite shape of pasta when making mac n cheese is the elbow shape.
-But, the brand of pasta is more important to me than the shape.
+My favorite pasta shape when making mac n cheese is the elbow shape.
+But, the pasta brand is more important to me than the shape.

 I usually buy pasta made in Italy or organic pasta.
 My preference is Barilla Classic.
 Their elbow pasta has ridges perfect for holding a sauce.